Link Search Menu Expand Document

 • After that, the application dependency tree is locked, and the services are “consumed” to execute their behavior.

-The Package class implements the two stages above, respectively, in the two methods:
+The Package class implements the two phases above, respectively, in the two methods:

 • Package::build()